On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: On the Mathematical Treatment of Born-Oppenheimer

 First, the analysis only involves the internal energy of the molecule, even though it has centre of mass motion and associated kinetic energy, with a continuous spectrum (absent boundary conditions).
 To separate out the internal levels (to find the spectrum, or the spatial structure, or for scattering) one can transform to a centre of mass frame (of the molecule or just its nuclei, depending on the problem), and subtract the centre of mass kinetic energy.
 This procedure introduces a new term into the Hamiltonian (the Hughes-Eckart energy), which is suppressed by the ratio of electronic to nuclear masses ($\sim10^{-3}$), so is neglected in low order approximation.\footnote{\cite{sutcliffe2012quantum} caution that ignoring it can make the Hamiltonian ill-defined.} This complication is harmless for present purposes, so we suppressed it for reasons of space.

 The second problem arises because the expansion (\ref{eq:BOexpand1}) is not really a sum, but a sum of low energy states plus an \textit{integral} over states in the high energy, continuous part of the spectrum of $\hat T_2+\hat W$.
 As is familiar, in any continuous spectrum there are no normalizable eigenstates, something finessed in familiar ways by physicists via the Dirac delta function, and more rigorously by the theory of `spectral decomposition'.
-However, in the present case details of the structure of the spectrum, in particular the existence of `thresholds', \cite[\S V]{Jecko:2014}, make the expansion highly non-trivial, and hard to control.
+However, in the present case details of the structure of the spectrum, in particular the existence of `thresholds', \cite[\S V]{Jecko:2014}, make the expansion highly non-trivial, and hard to control mathematically, due to the possibility of divergences at the thresholds.
 Its existence is thus -- from a mathematically rigorous point of view -- an `in principle' matter only.